andreasmarkussen/pmd4tia/README.md

  1. Download the latest version of [PMD](https://pmd.github.io/)
  2. Clone this repo
  3. Run PMD with the rules
+ - you can run it with the pmd2browser.cmd file or with PMD directly
+ - Currently the Maven things does not work - help needed!

 ## Making new rules
  1. Read https://pmd.github.io/pmd-5.5.3/customizing/howtowritearule.html